RespiraWorks/Ventilator/4_Manufacturing_Design/Alpha_Build_Instructions/pizza_brain/brain_build.md

 6. Connect RasPi USB to 5V_TS microUSB on screen.
 7. Connect mini USB to Nucleo and USB to your laptop, or raspi, if you're feeling frisky.
 8. Install OS on μSD card and plug it into RasPi.
-9. If you got a PCB, go [here](https://github.com/respiraworks/pcbreathe) for testing instructions
+9. If you got a PCB, go [here](https://github.com/respiraworks/pcbreathe) for further instructions
 10. If you did not get a PCB, it's jumper wire time to connect Nucleo to RasPi.
 Here is reference for [RasPi pinout](https://pinout.xyz/pinout/pin2_5v_power) and here it is for the [Nucleo](https://docs.zephyrproject.org/latest/_images/nucleo-l452re-pinout.png).
     - Raspi UART-TXD (pin 8) <--> Nucleo USART3-RX (CN10 pin 18)